cdktf/cdktf-provider-google/docs/computeInstanceFromTemplate.python.md

 - *Type:* typing.Union[int, float]

+The size of the disk in gigabytes.
+One of 375 or 3000.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/5.43.1/docs/resources/compute_instance_from_template#size ComputeInstanceFromTemplate#size}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/6.1.0/docs/resources/compute_instance_from_template#size ComputeInstanceFromTemplate#size}

 ---